Best places to install a Home Lift in a California house

 - Key Takeaways:

-- Smart elevator placement in existing homes
+- Smart home lift placement in existing homes

-- Garage and entryway elevator placement
+- Garage and entryway home lift placement

 - Bedrooms, kitchens, and other convenient spots